Bradenton, Florida: Sports

 Bradenton is home of Major League Baseball's Pittsburgh Pirates spring training and development facilities of their Class A-Advanced Florida State League affiliate Bradenton Marauders, which play home games at downtown's LECOM Park.

 The city is home to the State College of Florida, Manatee–Sarasota Manatees sports teams.

-Manatee County high schools produce several teams including Manatee High School whose football team was nationally ranked in the 1950s, 1980s, and 1990s and regained their national status in 2009.
+Manatee County high schools produce several teams, including Manatee High School, whose football team was nationally ranked in the 1950s, 1980s, and 1990s and regained their national status in 2009.
 Manatee High School has won five football state championships.
-Bradenton is also home to the IMG Academy, the home of the U.S U-17 residential soccer program.
+Bradenton is also home to the IMG Academy, from 1999 to 2017 the home of the U.S U-17 residential soccer program.

 The Concession Golf Club in Bradenton was home of the 2015 NCAA Division I Men's Golf Championship, the 2021 WGC-Workday Championship, and is scheduled to host the 2026, 2027, and 2028 Senior PGA Championship events.

-Bradenton and Sarasota together held the 2021 U-18 Baseball World Cup.
+Bradenton and Sarasota together hosted the 2021 U-18 Baseball World Cup in 2022, after it had been postponed due to the COVID-19 pandemic.